dhr412/recur-intrday-stock/README.md

 # Intraday Stock Movement Prediction

-This repository implements a deep learning pipeline for predicting short-term stock price movement (buy/sell/hold) using an GRU classifier trained on intraday technical indicators.
+This repository implements a deep learning pipeline for predicting short-term stock price movement (buy/sell/hold) using a GRU classifier trained on intraday technical indicators.
 The model processes time steps of 5-minute interval data and generates actionable predictions for a given stock symbol.

 ---